Tabascl/QplixCoding/README.md

 # QplixCoding
-Coding Test txt fo Json
+Coding-Test: txt File to Json
-Python file to generate a Json out of a Txt File
+Created Python file to generate a Json File out of a Txt File
 1. Start the main file
 ## Choose import file
 2. Explorer opens